-Thanksgiving (or Christmas) Dinner is just once a year, so I choose not to take the low-calorie route: S&P, plenty of butter, and milk go into the strained potatoes (I also sometimes use broth, heavy cream, sour cream, or any combination thereof).
+Thanksgiving (or Christmas) Dinner is just once a year.
+Because of this, I choose not to take the low-calorie route: S&P, plenty of butter, and milk go into the strained potatoes (I also sometimes use broth, heavy cream, sour cream, or any combination thereof).

 Before I leave you with that game plan…

-If you’re cooking for two or a smaller crowd of 4–6, you might consider substituting the turkey and stuffing with One-Pot Cornish Game Hens with Mushroom-Barley Pilaf.
-It’s a crazy-easy meal to make, and would be a nice departure from the traditional Thanksgiving Dinner.
+If you’re cooking for two or a smaller crowd of 4–6, Herbed Roast Duck is a beautiful alternative to turkey.
+Or, you might consider substituting the turkey and stuffing with One-Pot Cornish Game Hens with Mushroom-Barley Pilaf.
+It’s a crazy-easy meal to make, and would be a nice departure from the traditional Thanksgiving or Christmas Dinner.

-And now, we’ve reached the part where I try to help you make a coherent, easy-to-follow, work-ahead Thanksgiving Dinner meal plan and strategy for pulling off this holiday gathering like a pro.
+And now, we’ve reached the part where I try to help you make a coherent, easy-to-follow, work-ahead holiday dinner meal plan.
+This strategy is all you need to pull off your holiday gathering like a pro.
 I call it a “lower-stress” strategy because, let’s face it: there’s always some stress associated with delivering a fantastic Thanksgiving (or Christmas) Dinner for a crowd.
 It’s practically tradition.
 Enjoy, and—best of luck!!

-Some final notes for our work-ahead Thanksgiving Dinner meal plan
+Some final notes for our work-ahead holiday dinner meal plan

-Thanksgiving will be here in less than a week.
-Here are a few final, important considerations before we get into strategizing our work-ahead Thanksgiving Dinner meal plan:
+Here are a few final, important considerations before we get into strategizing our work-ahead holiday dinner meal plan: